-The Department of Public Safety conducts investigations involving CUNY rules and policies.
+The Department of Public Safety conducts investigations involving violations of CUNY rules and policies.
 These investigations may involve students, staff and visitors of the College.
-If necessary, further review and action may be referred to the Office of the Vice President for Enrollment Management and Student Affairs, Human Resources or other administrative staff.
+Should further review and action be necessary, the report may be referred to the Office of the Vice President for Enrollment Management and Student Affairs, Human Resources or other administrative staff.